| Code | CSB-AP003651MO |

 Recombinant Mouse Granulocyte-macrophage colony-stimulating factor (Csf2) is produced in a mammalian cell expression system, which appears to ensure proper protein folding and post-translational modifications.
 The protein comprises the full length of the mature form, spanning amino acids 18 to 141, and is tagged with a C-terminal 6xHis-tag for ease of purification.
 With a purity greater than 95% as determined by SDS-PAGE, this product exhibits biological activity, evidenced by an ED50 of 40-170 pg/ml in a cell proliferation assay using PDC-P1 cells.
 Endotoxin levels are maintained below 1.0 EU/µg as determined by the LAL method.

-Granulocyte-macrophage colony-stimulating factor (GM-CSF) represents a crucial cytokine involved in hematopoiesis.
+Granulocyte-macrophage colony-stimulating factor (GM-CSF), also called CSF2, represents a crucial cytokine involved in hematopoiesis.
 It's particularly important in the differentiation and proliferation of granulocyte and macrophage progenitor cells.
 GM-CSF also plays a significant role in immune responses and inflammation by modulating leukocyte functions.
 Given these properties, GM-CSF has become a protein of considerable interest in research exploring immune system regulation, inflammatory diseases, and potential therapeutic applications.

 Potential Applications